 Even though they live in the water for a large portion of their lives, marine mammals are still mammals.
 This implies that they take in oxygen from their surroundings through their lungs.

-Seals are similar to fish without gills in that they are unable to breathe underwater.
+Seals are similar to fish without gills in that con not seals breathe underwater.
 In contrast, seals must use the oxygen that is stored in their blood and muscles to survive deep dives.

-Compared to animals of the same size, they have more tissue and more proteins in their muscles that store oxygen.
+Compared to animals of the same size, they have more tissue and more proteins in their muscles that store oxygen and seals breathe underwater.

 In order to help battle the bends, seals actually exhale before diving rather than holding their breath underwater.